latorreandrea/domenico-mondelli-first-black-aviator/README.md

 #### Site owner's goal:

 The goal of the site is to provide a reliable source of information pertaining to the history of Domenico Mondelli, trying to create a community in which experts and amateurs converge, and can contribute, through evidence, to expand what we know about Domenico Mondelli (as happens for wikipedia).

 ---

+## Features

+### Navbar
+- Displayed in order of priority, remains consistent and fixed to the top.
+- This helps guide users and includes short menu titles.
+- It collapses into a hamburger icon when viewed on smaller devices.
+It is also interactive and closes when a user clicks on a nav item.

+### Social media links
+- All links load onto a new tab allowing the user to be aware of where they have come from.
+It also has a hover effect and changes colour, further enhancing user experience.

+---

 ## Technologies Used

 ### HTML
 used to structure the website and create the essential elements of site.

 ### CSS
 used to style the site and make it responsive

 ---

 ## Credits